 Where to Stay in Charleston, SC

-- Hotel Bennett Charleston (historic hotel downtown!)
+- Hotel Bennett Charleston (historic hotel downtown on King Street)

-- The Iris (boutique apartments)
+- The Iris (5-star apartments located downtown)

-- The Charlestonian
+- The Charlestonian (Historic District in notable building)

 Did I miss any of the best things to do in Charleston in winter?
+Let me know your favorite winter activities in the comments!
+Thanks!

 More Southern Travel Guides